 Top 10 Movies of 2013

 Before getting into our top 10, let’s do some honourable mentions.
-Soderbergh’s Side Effects was a brilliantly performed twisty thriller that paid homage to the work of Alfred Hitchcock and Brian de Palma.
+Soderbergh’s Side Effects was a brilliantly performed twisty thriller that evoked the work of Alfred Hitchcock and Brian de Palma.
 Stoker counted among Korean director Park Chan-Wook’s lesser work.
 Even so, the cinematography and the hysterical tone of this southern noir provided the most entertainingly sleazy effort of the year.
 Lastly there was The Land of Hope.
 In what was possibly the most necessary film of the year, Sion Sono made his most personal film to date with his intimate portrait of the fallout of the Japanese Tsunami disaster, channelling Koreeda Hirokazu and Michael Haneke’s Amour.
 The photography of the desolate abandoned landscape was about the most unforgettable imagery of the year… and it’s still happening now.

 10. UPSTREAM COLOR

 Time Travel is used as a concept for high jinx through time there are very few examples of serious time travel in cinema, the zenith of which is Shane Carruth’s primer.
 It’s a film you need to watch a few times to understand, even then there’s no guarantee.
 9 years later he rolled around with his second film and his number 10 in my best film of 2013 chart, Upstream Colour.
 Time hasn’t made his material any easier to circumnavigate, on the contrary this is a more difficult film than his first.
 This is the art cinema film of 2013, where imagery is king.
 Underneath the barely concealed sci-fi and body horror undertones, Upstream Colour is a love story about two people are attempting to regain their nature.
 Upstream Colour is a masterpiece of authorship by Carruth, he directs, acts, does the cinematography and composed one of the year’s great scores (of those not composed by Cliff Martinez anyway).
-It’s probably a little pretentious like all art cinema, but for those who can come to terms with that Upstream Colour is up there with the best.
+It’s probably a little pretentious like all art cinema, but for those who can come to terms with that Upstream Colour it is up there with the best.
 Here’s hoping he doesn’t take another 9 years to do film number 3.
-Upstream Colour is out now on DVD & Blu-Ray (Metrodome)

 9. WOLF CHILDREN